mr28Verma/Assignment-Approval-System/README.md

 The University Assignment Approval System provides a centralized platform for managing academic assignments.

-Students can submit and track assignments, Professors can review and approve or reject submissions, and HODs can provide the final approval after an assignment has been forwarded.

-The system maintains an assignment tracker that records status transitions, timestamps, and the user responsible for each update.
+The system supports the complete assignment approval workflow:

+- Students submit assignments.
+- Professors review submitted assignments.
+- Professors can approve or reject assignments.
+- Rejected assignments can be resubmitted by students.
+- Approved assignments can be forwarded to the HOD.
+- HODs perform the final review.
+- HOD approval or rejection represents the final decision.
+- Assignment history is maintained using a dedicated tracker.

 ---